valentinvogt/npde-summary/chapters/01.typ

 #mybox("Continuity of linear form")[
   A linear form $ell : V arrow.r bb(R)$ is #emph[continuous / bounded] on $V$, if
-  #neq($ exists C > 0 quad lr(|ell (v)|) lt.eq C norm(v) quad forall v in V, $)
+  #neq($ exists C > 0 quad lr(|ell (v)|) lt.eq C norm(v) quad forall v in V, $) <eq:continuity-linear-form>
   where $norm(dot)$ is a norm on $V$.
 ]

 == Sobolev Spaces
 <sub:sobolev-spaces>
-When we solve a quadratic minimization problem, we first need to define the space of functions in which we want to look for the solution.
-For example, in Physics, we generally want the solution (function that describes e.g. the shape of an elastic string) to be continuous.
-So it makes no sense to look for a minimizer with jumps.\
+When we solve a minimization problem, we first need to define the space of functions in which we look for the solution.
+For example, in Physics, we generally want the solution to be continuous.
+E.g, a function describing the shape of an elastic string should not have jumps.

-To formulate this mathematically, we need the #strong[Sobolev space];.
-For functions in a Sobolev space, it is ensured that the bilinear form in the quadratic functional is well defined (i.e. finite).
-Hence the mathematical space in which we look for minimizers is determined by the given quadratic functional.
+It turns out that the correct space to describe our minimization problems is the #strong[Sobolev space];.
+For functions $u$ in a Sobolev space, the bilinear form $a$ in the quadratic functional is well defined (i.e., $a(u,u)<oo$).
+Hence the  space in which we look for minimizers is determined by the given quadratic functional.
 To select the space for your problem, follow the guideline ...
 #emph[Choose the largest space such that the problem is well defined];.